Ecwid/ecwid-api-docs/includes/_customize_storefront.md

 With public access token you can safely make requests to Ecwid REST API without creating a buffer in a form of a server-side code, which requested information for your client-side code.
 You can make an Ajax request to Ecwid API with your JavaScript code and have a completely serverless application.

-## Access merchant in-app preferences in storefront
+## Access merchant in-app preferences

 Applications can work and look differently in various stores, so you can provide tailored user experience to the store owner and a website they have in your application.